 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-It is part of the , series and is a This thriller is a hardcover edition that was published by Delacorte Press on September 8, 2015 and has 402 pages.
+It is part of the , series and is a thriller that was published by Delacorte Press on September 8, 2015 and has 402 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, "Small Wars", Night School, MatchUp
+Other books by this author which I have reviewed include Killing Floor, Die Trying, "Second Son", Tripwire, Running Blind, Echo Burning, Without Fail, Persuader, The Enemy, One Shot, The Hard Way, Bad Luck and Trouble, Nothing to Lose, Gone Tomorrow, 61 Hours, Worth Dying For, The Affair, A Wanted Man, "Deep Down", Never Go Back, "High Heat", Personal, "Small Wars", Night School, MatchUp

 Twenty-first chronologically in the Jack Reacher thriller series (and twentieth publication-wise) and revolving around a man whom many would consider a bum, but we know him as an upright, honorable man exploring America, this time around, in the grain belt.